Time Pressure in Software Engineering: A Systematic Review: Methodology

 \subsection{Data extraction}

 The papers we included were qualitatively coded and analyzed using QSR International's NVivo\footnote{https://www.qsrinternational.com/nvivo/home}.
-We followed ~\citet{zhang2006qualitative} qualitative guidelines.
+We followed~\citet{zhang2016qualitative} qualitative guidelines.
+The coding scheme was both used to familiarize ourselves with the material, as well as to form the basis for Sections~\ref{sec:definition}, \ref{sec:phase} and \ref{sec:empiricalresults}.

+Coding started with few ready codes, such as process phases and causes of time pressure, but it was iteratively improved.
+In the end, highest level of the coding included classes empirical results, definitions, research methodology, research questions and hypotheses, and lastly process phases.
+The coding for process phases formed the basis for the mapping in Section \ref{sec:phase}, while coding for empirical results formed the basis for Section \ref{sec:empiricalresults}.
 In the first round, the first author coded all the sources.
 The resulting coding scheme was improved and checked by the second author.
-Once every paper was coded, and the coding scheme was ready, the first author went through all the papers a second time to use the scheme on every paper.
-Finally, all authors checked the results and analyzed a part of the coding that was given to them.
+Once every paper was coded and the coding scheme was ready, the first author went through all the papers a second time to apply the scheme consistently on every source.
+Finally, all the authors checked the results and analyzed a part of the coding that was given to them.
 In practice, this meant that at least two persons checked all parts of the coding scheme and coded text.
-We mainly focused on extracting the following information: the causes of time pressure, effects of time pressure on individuals, development processes and software projects, and metrics used to measure time pressure.
+We have included a picture depicting the coding scheme in our \emph{replication package}\footnote{\url{https://figshare.com/s/0662c66e0705ebf8dca7}}.